 You must provide a written statement to employees.
 The government have outlined the type of clauses you must include in an employment contract.

 It's risky, but you might decide to use an online template when getting started.
+And to be honest, we see this quite often in the small business space.
 But you should aim to write up a custom employment contract as soon as you can.

 Register As An Employer With HMRC